esttorhe/cv/cv.md

 	Defined a structure for the `iOS` department by being the mobile lead engineer of a small team of 4 mobile engineers which lead to the company to be able to take more projects and reduce the turnaround time.
 	Established a development process for `iOS` projects by documenting and defining a workflow that resulted in a considerable decrease in maintainability times and ability to iterate on new features on the projects.
 	Established a CI system for development and delivery by setting up some Mac Minis and Buildasaur with Xcode Bots which resulted in an increment of 15% in test coverage and a reduction of 50% times when deliverying new `ipa`s.

-###

-**`Samtec`** *iOS Technical Lead (Technical Lead)* **2010 to 2012**<br>
-	Increased iteration times on new features for the iOS apps 4 times by creating, training and directing the `iOS` department.
-	Built an `iOS` team of 6 developers by creating a career path program that resulted in the creation of more simultaneous projects, leading to an increase in productivity for the company.

 ------